seifrajhi/Kubernetes-practical-exercises-Hands-on/README.md

 - [Elastic Cloud on Kubernetes](https://github.com/elastic/cloud-on-k8s): Elastic Cloud on Kubernetes automates the deployment, provisioning, management, and orchestration of Elasticsearch, Kibana, APM Server, Enterprise Search, Beats, Elastic Agent, Elastic Maps Server, and Logstash on Kubernetes based on the operator pattern.

+## playgrounds

+- [Kubernetes Playground](https://github.com/netgroup/kubernetes-playground) - Let's play with Kubernetes in a safe sandbox.

+- [Gluster file system with Kubernetes](https://github.com/bwolf/gluster-k8s-playground) - Playground to experiment with Gluster and Kubernetes.

+- [A standalone Kubernetes cluster](https://github.com/nextbreakpoint/kubernetes-playground)  - Scripts for creating a standalone Kubernetes cluster for development.

+- [Playground](https://labs.play-with-k8s.com/) -  Play with Kubernetes is a playground which allows users to run K8s clusters in a matter of seconds.

 ## CNCF certifications: